 1. Open Toronto, ON Parks & Trails (West)

-3. Tap Add Layer and name the new layer “Gas Stations” then tap OK
+3. Tap on the + and select Create Layer.
+Name the new layer Gas Stations then tap OK.

-8. Add an attribute for the name of the gas station
+8. Add an attribute for the name of the gas station.

 - Attribute name: Name